 Penstemon 'Laura'

-In spring apply a general purpose fertiliser to your mixed borders.
-Water freshly planted penstemons for the first summer to help them establish on a dry soil.
+In spring, apply a general-purpose fertiliser to borders containing penstemons.
+Water freshly planted penstemons for the first summer to help them establish if they are planted in dry soil.

-In autumn cut back the faded foliage by just a third to prevent windrock and then cut the remaining foliage back hard in spring after the last frost.
+In autumn, cut back faded foliage by just a third to prevent windrock and then cut the remaining foliage back hard in spring after the last frost.

 Advice on buying penstemons